JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Select Create.
 - Assign the network to the Active-Directory-Lab resource group.
 - Enter the virtual network name Active-Directory-VNet.
-- Verify the region matched the resource group.
+- Verify the region is the same as the resource group.
 - Review the default IP address space and subnet settings.
 - Click Create.